Techniques for planning, shooting, editing & PLAYING vertical video

 The Rule of Thirds still often applies.
-If your shot has a strong horizon, consider moving it above or below the middle of the frame — unless that's your compositional strategy.
+If your shot has a strong horizon, consider moving it above or below the middle of the frame — unless 50/50 sky/land is your compositional strategy!

-However there are plenty of other subjects out there that could be very interesting from a vertical perspective as well.
+However there are plenty of other subjects out there that would benefit from a vertical perspective as well.
 The best advice might be to choose a subject — any subject — which 9:16 can explore from a whole new perspective...

 Exact workflow here will depend on your editing program.
 The general idea is to edit your footage how it was shot, ie. with it filling the screen.
-Whatever you do, don't edit with black bars as you're losing resolution and making problems for later:
+Whatever you do, don't create an editing canvas with black side-bars as you're losing resolution and making problems for later:

-1. Import and edit your footage as it is, at its highest resolution (if it's sideways you may like to use a second display and turn it on its side to avoid cricks in your neck!
-Did you know that tablets can be used as secondary vertical displays for a laptop, for example?)
+1. Import and edit your footage as it is, at its highest resolution.
+If it's sideways you may like to use a second display and turn it on its side to avoid cricks in your neck!
+Did you know that tablets can be used as secondary vertical displays for a computer?)

-Update: Many professional editing programs such as FinalCutPro X now cope with custom project sizes.
-In this case manually enter a 9:16 aspect ratio when creating a new project (eg. 1080x1920 or 720x1280 pixels) and then adjust your clips in the browser if needed to give them a 90 or 270º rotation.
-(You can skip the remaining steps below but be sure to export your finished film in the same dimensions.)
+Many professional editing programs such as FinalCutPro X now cope with custom project sizes.
+In this case manually enter a 9:16 aspect ratio when creating a new project (eg. 1080x1920 or 720x1280 pixels) Adjust your clips in the browser if needed to give them a 90 or 270º rotation.

 2. Export with the recommended compression as Vimeo explain here, keeping your original dimensions and frame rate.

-3. If you've been editing sideways you can use the free, cross-platform MPEG Streamclip (see screenshot, right) to rotate the video 90º and re-save it (use SAVE AS, not export, else you will lose some video quality on the re-encode).
+3. If you've been editing sideways you can now use the free, cross-platform MPEG Streamclip (see screenshot, right) to rotate the video 90º and re-save it (use SAVE AS, not export, else you will lose some video quality on the re-encode).
 This may also work with Quicktime 7 Pro for Mac or ffmpeg for Mac and PC.
 The procedure basically changes the 'rotation' flag on an MP4/H.264 video file without re-encoding.
 (Note that Quicktime, Vimeo & YouTube will take notice of this flag, but VLC playback may not.)
-All these options are complicated and recommended only for people with some technical knowledge!
+All these options are a bit complicated and recommended only for adventurous types!

-ⓘ If you shoot on an smartphone or tablet, your footage may already appear rotated in your ediing program as some devices set the rotation flag to Portrait or Orientation when you are shooting.
+ⓘ If you shoot on an smartphone or tablet, your footage may already appear rotated in your editing program as some devices automatically set the rotation flag to Portrait or Landscape based on an internal gyroscope, during shooting.

 ⓘ Don't want to buy an editing program?
 Check out Lightworks Free for Linux, Mac and Windows.